 Prescription Drug Treatment Options

 Formal addiction treatment, like Peaks Recovery, can help address the underlying issues driving substance abuse and addiction.
-Many prescription drug abuse treatment options are available, including inpatient, outpatient and after-care rehab.
+Many prescription drug abuse treatment options are available, including inpatient, outpatient, and after-care rehab.

 Self-help withdrawal from certain types of drugs can sometimes prove to be deadly.
 Professional detox can ensure comfort and safety throughout the withdrawal process.
 Then once an individual is stabilized, they can transition into a prescription drug addiction treatment program.

 Once that is completed, various aftercare or ongoing support measures can help people to stay clean and sober in the long run.
-These measures may include 12-step groups, non-12-step support groups, individual therapy, and group counselling.
+These measures may include 12-step groups, non-12-step support groups, individual therapy, and group counseling.

 Peaks Recovery is medically staffed by a primary care physician, a psychiatrist, and around the clock nursing.
 Therefore, our medical team acumen provides the safest medical detox in the state of Colorado.

 Inpatient Rehab For Men